-Visitors to the museum, which is located in the basement of the School of Pharmacy building on the TTUHSC Campus in Amarillo, see a variety of items that include a restored early-20th century pharmacy; tools of the trade; pharmacy products and delivery systems; pharmacy-related literature and art; sideline objects; and a room recognizing and honoring Texas pharmacy practitioners.
+Visitors to the museum, which is located in the basement of the School of Pharmacy building on the TTUHSC campus in Amarillo, see a variety of items that include a recreated early 20th century pharmacy; tools of the trade; pharmacy products and delivery systems; pharmacy-related literature and graphic materials; drug store sideline objects; a research collection; and a room recognizing and honoring Texas pharmacy practitioners.

-More than 150 donors from 34 Texas communities and six other states have provided artifacts and other materials to the Museum.
+More than 150 donors from communities across Texas as well as several other states have provided artifacts and other materials to the Museum.
 To date, the Museum's growing collection numbers more than 12,000 items.

-All applicants for admission to the School of Pharmacy visit the Museum during their interviews and all incoming SOP students are introduced to the Museum during their Boot Camp orientation.
-The Museum also serves as a research center/laboratory for SOP students, faculty and staff.
+All applicants for admission to the Amarillo campus of the School of Pharmacy visit the Museum during their interviews and all incoming Amarillo SOP students are introduced to the Museum during their new student orientation.
+The Museum also serves as a research center and laboratory for SOP students, faculty and staff.

 Hours of Operation

-The Curator provides guided tours Tuesday through Thursday from 10 a.m. to noon and from 1:30 p.m. to 4 p.m.
+The Curator provides guided tours 10 a.m. to noon and 1:30-4 p.m.
+Tuesday through Thursday.
 The museum is closed during the Thanksgiving, Christmas and New Year's Day holidays.

-Staff from the SOP Student Services Office and the SOP's Dean's Office may also provide museum tours.
+Staff from the SOP Student Services Office and the SOP Regional Dean's Office may also provide museum tours.

 Admission is free.